Our Garden Sites

 VIEW GOOGLE MAP

-Jackson offers its students an innovative, discovery based academic program that nurtures the communication, collaboration, critical thinking, and creative skills necessary in the 21st century.
+Mary W. Jackson offers its students an innovative, discovery based academic program that nurtures the communication, collaboration, critical thinking, and creative skills necessary in the 21st century.
 Its strong emphasis on science, technology, engineering, and math is complemented by their Dual Language track in English and Spanish.
 Jackson students are motivated through engaging, research-based instruction relevant to their lived experiences, making the school an ideal partner for GSF.
 In 2012 the Jackson community came together to build their Community Pride Garden as an instructional site for both the school and wider community, and in 2013 GSF joined their efforts.
 The Jackson garden continues to be a source of excitement, learning, and pride among the staff, students, parents, and community volunteers.
-Garden Educator: Taeya Long
+GSF serves Mary W. Jackson with our Seed to Table program.
+Site Lead: Taeya Long

 “Because of Garden School Foundation’s Seed to Table program, 650 students are able to experience our garden each week through engaging, hands-on science lessons and delicious, healthy, garden-based cooking classes.
 Garden School Foundation has brought our garden to life and inspired our entire school community to grow and eat healthy food and take care of the environment.
 Their passionate staff and interns provide us with consistent care and maintenance of the garden and teach our whole school community how to grow, harvest and cook healthy dishes from all around the world”

-— MAYA SHARP, PARENT AT JACKSON STEM ELEMENTARY SCHOOL
+— MAYA SHARP, PARENT AT MARY W. JACKSON STEAM MULTILINGUAL MAGNET ELEMENTARY SCHOOL

 “Because you get to learn where your food comes from, it makes you want be thankful.”